gcash/bchd/bchrpc/documentation/nginx.md

 # NGINX

 ## Serving bchrpc API through an NGINX reverse proxy (optional)
-For various reasons, like load balancing, ssl handling, etc. It might be handy to serve the bchrpc API thourgh a reverse proxy, although not necessary.
+For various reasons, like load balancing, ssl handling, etc. It might be handy to serve the bchrpc API through a reverse proxy, although not necessary.
 Here we provide a sample config for NGINX.

 ### Upstream
 With load balancing